 Time For A Rotation If You See Heel-Toe Wear

 Similar to feathering except from front to back, heel-toe wear is fairly common.
 However, that doesn’t mean it is not a problem!
 Most often, this indicates that you are not rotating your tires often enough.
 If you’re following your scheduled rotations, you might have a suspension problem.

 Don’t forget to check your tires every month or so for signs of tire damage, uneven wear, or pressure changes.
-Call Newton’s Car Care for all your auto repair needs in High Point, NC today at 336-431-1516!
+Call Newton’s Car Care for all your auto repair needs in High Point, NC today!